-- 16.4.
-Filling of Non-Patrol Assignments.
-Whenever a vacancy, including a temporary assignment exceeding ten (10) days, occurs in a non-patrol assignment (i.e., in an assignment not specified in Section 16.1), the Department shall post the assignment opening for ten (10) days and shall allow any interested members of the same rank to apply within the posting period.
+16.4.
+Filling of Specialty Assignments.
+Whenever a vacancy, including a temporary assignment exceeding ten (10) days, occurs in a specialty assignment (i.e., in an assignment not specified in Section 16.1), the Department shall post the assignment opening for ten (10) days and shall allow any interested members of the same rank to apply within the posting period.
 A notice listing all members who respond to each posting shall be posted within 24 hours after the close of the posting period.
 The Department shall provide notice on the posting as to any specialized training and/or technical skills which will be required for the assignment once the assignment is made.
-In filling the assignment, the Chief shall give consideration to all applicants who apply.
-Skill, ability, work record and seniority shall be the criteria for selection of an applicant to fill an assignment vacancy.
-Seniority shall be determined in accordance with the provisions of Section 16.3.
-For any non-patrol assignment, an applicant must have a minimum of five (5) years of service in a patrol assignment, unless no other applicant is qualified. - 16.5.
-Investigative Services Subdivision Rotation.
-Positions within the Investigative Services Subdivision shall be subject to rotation.
-Each position shall be subject to rotation every three (3) years, but may be rotated sooner at the discretion of the Chief of Police.
-At the end of a rotation, an incumbent may be considered for renewal.
+In filling the assignment:

+- (1) For any non-patrol assignment, an applicant must have a minimum of five (5) years of service in a patrol assignment with the Gahanna Division of Police, unless no other applicant is qualified. - (2) The Chief shall give consideration to all qualified applicants who apply unless no other applicant is qualified. - (3) Skill, ability, work record and seniority shall be the criteria for selection of an applicant to fill an assignment vacancy.
+Seniority shall be determined in accordance with the provisions of Section 16.6.

+Specialty assignments, excluding member with the rank of lieutenant, shall be subject to rotation.
+Each assignment shall be subject to rotation every three (3) years but may be rotated sooner at the discretion of the Chief of Police.
+At the end of a rotation an incumbent may be considered for renewal.